trikota/neural-net-substitution-decypher/README.md

 ## Basic idea ##

 It uses information about all encyphered characters occurrences and the fact that cyphertext is written in English.
 Input vector is fixed size.
 Each value x position p represents how far away character x is in a list of characters reverse-sorted by occurences in message.
-Get it?
+Got it?
 Here is an example.

 ```
 String "hello" .